 - ready to practice curriculum; and

 - being a beacon of hope and inspiration.

 The model instructs students on the basic skills for success in law school, on the bar exam, and in the practice of law—the ability to read, analyze, and present.
-Through the Center for Academic and Bar Readiness, students are introduced to bar success concepts, skills, and approaches.
+Through the Student Success Center, students are introduced to bar success concepts, skills, and approaches.
 Values and competencies are integrated into first-year doctrinal courses, enabling students to learn how to be successful in law school.
 By integrating lawyering practices into second-year doctrinal courses, students gain the skills and experiences that help them become successful lawyers.

 The full-time day division requires three academic years and usually includes five days of classroom attendance per week.
 Students take on 14-15 units per semester in fall and spring for the first year and 12-16 units for every year thereafter.
 Full-time students cannot be employed for more than twenty hours per week outside of law school.
 The faculty recommends first-year full-time students not work at all outside of law school.

 The part-time program requires four years of study.
 Students in either program must complete 88 semester units.